Top 10 Traditional Festivals in China

 - 2023 Date: June 22 (Thursday)

-The Qixi Festival falls on the seventh day of the seventh lunar month, so it is also called Double Seventh Festival.
+The Qixi Festival falls on the seventh day of the seventh lunar month, also called Double Seventh Festival.
 In the past, girls would worship the weaver fairy and ask for a light hand for knitting during the festival.

 In modern times, it is the most romantic of traditional Chinese festivals, known as Chinese Valentine's Day.
 Young people usually celebrate it by giving flowers, chocolates, and other presents to their sweethearts, instead of doing the traditional customs.